koenrane/KR-new-site/content/insights-from-euclid-s-elements.md

 _Elements_ is a _tour de force_.
 Theorem, theorem, problem, theorem, all laid out in confident succession.
 It was not always known that from simple rules you could rigorously deduce beautiful facts.
 It was _not always known_ that you could start with so little, and end with so much.

 Before I found this resource, I'd checked out several geometry books, all of which seemed bad.
-To salt the wound, many books were explicitly aimed at middle-schoolers.
+To salt the wound, many books were explicitly aimed at middle schoolers.
 This... was a bit of a blow.

 However, it doesn't matter when something is normally presented.
 If you don't know something, you don't know it, and there's nothing wrong with learning it.
 Even if you feel late.
 Even if you feel sheepish.